jo-eman/task-rt/README.md

 ```
 ./we [camera file] [light file] [objects file]
 ```
-One camera file, one light file and one objects file are required.
+**ONE camera file, ONE light file and ONE objects file are required condition.**
-The order of the files is important.
+The order of the files in terminal command is important.
+**Only ONE camera , ONE light, and multiple objects are allowed on scene.**

 ## Example
 ```